 Acupuncture represents a commonly embraced complementary medicine approach to patient care.
 For thousands of years, Acupuncture has been practiced in China and other Asian countries.
 It offers a potential means of controlling pain for those individuals who either wish to avoid more traditional, Western treatment options or who have failed to benefit from trials of physical therapy, medications, injections, and even surgery.

 Why See an Acupuncturist?

 At Long Island Spine Rehabilitation Medicine, it is our belief that a successful complementary medicine approach must include an integrative treatment plan with ongoing communication between your physician and your complementary medicine specialist.
 In our practice and in the true spirit of complementary medicine, clinicians work and assess patients together on a regular basis.
 Each is familiarized with the others’ approach to each patient’s care, and medical charts are shared between specialists.
 In addition, the physicians of Long Island Spine Rehabilitation Medicine have pursued advanced training in acupuncture and complementary medicine at Harvard Medical School.
-We are excited to be working with Efrain Ruiz.
-Efrain is trained as both an acupuncturist and massage therapist, with expertise in multiple styles of the procedure.
-This includes the unique Pulse Diagnosis style of Traditional Chinese Medicine (TCM) Acupuncture and Acupuncture Physical Medicine with trigger point release techniques.
+With dual training as acupuncturists and massage therapists, our staff has expertise in several methods of both procedures, including the unique Pulse Diagnosis style of Traditional Chinese Medicine (TCM) Acupuncture and Acupuncture Physical Medicine with trigger point release techniques.

 More About Acupuncture